andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 ## How to use promises

-If you recall from earlier, all instances of Promise also have a "Prototype" property.
+If you recall from earlier, all instances of Promise also have a `Prototype` property.
 This is where the methods shared by all instances live.
-We are interested in *Promise.prototype.then*, *Promise.prototype.catch* and *Promise.prototype.finally*.
+We are interested in `Promise.prototype.then`, `Promise.prototype.catch` and `Promise.prototype.finally`.

 Take a look at this example: